pyscript/docs/docs/developers.md

   [discussions section](https://github.com/pyscript/pyscript/discussions) of
   our GitHub repository.

-* Every Tusday is a community video call, the details of which are posted onto the discord server.
+* Every Tuesday is a community video call, the details of which are posted onto the discord server.
 Face to face technical discussions happen here.

 * Every two weeks, on a Thursday, is a PyScript FUN call, the details of which